torproject/onionbalance/docs/v2/design.rst

-Always attempting to choose 3 introduction points per descriptor may make it more difficult for a passive observer to confirm that a service is running OnionBalance.
-However behavioral characteristics such as the rate of introduction point rotation may still allow a passive observer to distinguish an OnionBalance service from a standard Tor onion service.
+Always attempting to choose 3 introduction points per descriptor may make it more difficult for a passive observer to confirm that a service is running Onionbalance.
+However behavioral characteristics such as the rate of introduction point rotation may still allow a passive observer to distinguish an Onionbalance service from a standard Tor onion service.
 Selecting a smaller set of introduction points may impact on performance or reliability of the service.